mleykamp/BoardGames/PITCHME.md

 @ol[list-bullets-black](false)
 - Per unit, move to adjacent territory.
 - Triggers battle with enemy units.
-- Only One pattle per token.
+- Only One battle per token.
 - *Special = +1 battle for attacker.
 @olend